KS-Mohit/KS-Mohit/README.md

 # About

-Hi, I'm **Mohit Kumar** — I completed my undergraduation in Computer Science (B.Tech) from SRM University.
+Hi, I'm **Mohit Kumar** — I completed my undergraduation in Computer Science & Engineering from SRM University.
 I love exploring the world of AI and machine learning — from building automation tools to experimenting with generative models.
 I'm always curious about how things work under the hood, and I enjoy exploring new ideas, building projects, and learning new skills.